Heart Valve Disease and PregnancySkip to the navigation

 How much a heart valve disease increases risks during pregnancy depends on the type of valve disease and how bad it is.

 If you have a heart valve disease and are considering pregnancy, talk with your doctors.
-You can get more information about your individual risk factors and treatment needs before and after pregnancy.

 Heart valve diseases